DRok17/Multi-Builder/README.md

 Simply follow these steps:
 1) Download the required images/files (Supported formats: jpg, jpeg, bmp, png, jfif, tiff, apk, and cfg)
 2) Place them into the Input folder
-3) Name as: bg, icon0, and startup (pic0 for Bubble-Builder only; apk file be left as is for YoYo-Builder)
+3) Name images as: bg, icon0, and startup
+   - pic0 for Bubble-Builder only
+   - YoYo-Builder uses .apk, .ini and/or .cfg files.
+NONE need to be renamed
 4) Launch the Builder of choice from the Menu
 5) Select Simple VPK
 6) Name and add Title ID to the game of your choice